 We were curious about why Chef John Lawrence, from George’s Food and Spirits, chose to work so closely with oysters.
 Here’s what he had to say, “I would start with simplicity, the basic shucked oyster stands by itself.
 Everything you wanted to know about it is sitting in that shell.

 The Merroir, the taste and texture of the oyster, allows you to understand the subtle complexities of the region that the oysters were raised.
 Salinity, metallic, sweet and earthy are revealed in one simple little package.”

 The merroir refers to the oyster differences the same way terroir does for wine.
 The taste comes from the eight distinct oyster regions of Virginia.
 All of the oysters are raised the same but due to the varying levels of water salinity, minerals, and other environmental characteristics the salinity, creaminess, and sweetness of the oysters from each region can differ.
 While on the Virginia Oyster Trail you can try all the different regions oysters to find what you like best.

-Taste of Blue Ridge’s upcoming Root to Table event will feature tons of amazing food and talented chefs.
-Chef Lawrence will be there and, you guessed it, he will be preparing some truly wonderful Baked Rappahannock Oysters!
-If you loved the weekly Oyster Roast, you will love this event as well!
-Tickets are on sale now – you can purchase tickets and find more information here.
-Make sure you’re following@tasteofblueridge on Instagram – we are posting daily updates and behind-the-scenes images to show you more about this remarkable culinary community!
+Taste of Blue Ridge’s upcoming Root to Table events feature tons of amazing food and talented chefs.
+Virginia oysters and scallops are a popular food item among all our chefs.
+Make sure you’re following @tasteofblueridge on Instagram – we are posting daily updates and behind-the-scenes images to show you more about this remarkable culinary community!